Logo XpertSource

 The contingency fund study (Bill 16)

-1. Visual inspection of the building's major components to determine their condition and life expectancy;
+1. A thorough inspection of the building’s major components to evaluate their condition and estimate their remaining lifespan.

 Question mark